[Only a few find it]

-If we’re honest we all do it.
+If we’re honest, we all do.
 We even prejudge God.
-This can happen quite easily when you don’t know the full story—even moreso, as a friend reminded me, when you don’t have understanding.
+This can happen quite easily when we don’t know the full story—even moreso, as a friend reminded me, when we don’t have understanding.

-If you define religion as the belief in God then by that definition I am religious.
+If you define it as the belief in God then by that definition I am religious.
 I absolutely believe in God.
-However, before I became a Christian that’s not how I understood religion at all.
-There’s a broad view of religion, and there’s a narrow view of religion.
+However, before I became a Christian that’s not how I understood things at all.
+There’s a broad view and a narrow view of religion.

 “Jesus is “‘the stone you builders rejected, which has become the cornerstone.’
 Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.” –Acts 4:11-12

 My childhood was immersed in the practices to which we give the collective name religion, but my family didn’t know God.
-I’m excluding my grandparents from this statement, however, because I believe that they knew God.
+(I’m excluding my grandparents from this statement, however, because I believe that they did know God.)

 I don’t know too much about my dad’s side of the family, but I’ve been told that my dad’s father was never a religious man until the Jehovah’s Witnesses came knocking on his door.
 As my dad put it, he was a real Bible scholar.
 Apparently I have something in common with him then, because I love to study Scripture as well.